MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/portals-admin-reporting.md

 ![Delete region](media/portal-admin-delete-region.png)

-Note that you’re prompted confirming deletion before the region gets deleted:
+You're prompted confirming deletion before the region gets deleted:

 ![Delete region confirm](media/portal-admin-delete-region-confirm.png)

 ### Add Facility

 You can add or delete a **Facility** using the **Add Facility** form.
-When you select **Add Facility**, you can see all existing **Facilities** with region, county and other details:
+When you select **Add Facility**, you can see all existing **Facilities** with region, county, and other details:

 ![Delete confirm](media/portal-admin-add-facility.png)

 #### Search existing facilities

 Enter text in search box to search for system and filter the list of facilities on the form.
-You can use wildcard search (**\***) combined with text characters for **Facility Name, Region** and **County Name** fields.
+You can use wildcard search (**\***) combined with text characters for **Facility Name, Region, and **County Name** fields.

 #### Create Facility